Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Another Lab owner was saved by her dogs Golly, Lily, Double.
+Another lab owner was saved by her dogs Golly, Lily, and Double.
 Tammy Ogle was with her dogs when she flipped her SUV over in 2003.
 She was thrown from the vehicle, her head was smashed, and she lost consciousness.

 The dogs were not injured.
 Double stayed with her and Lily and Golly ran to the closest house, almost 1 km away (about ½ mile).
 The dogs stood on the porch barking and scratching until they were noticed.

 Only a personal protection dog like the Cane Corso would be close to her master all of the time.
-Delta´s final act was to throw her body over a young child when the volcano Mt.
+Delta's final act was to throw her body over a young child when the volcano Mt.
 Vesuvius began to erupt.
 She could not protect him from the ash, of course, and she died that day.
+She died faithful.

 - Five Dog Breeds With The Longest Life Expectancy